xclusivesmash/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. **21-reverse** writes a script that reverses its input.<br>
 23. **22-users_and_homes** displays all users and their home directories, sorted by users.<br>
 24. **100-empty_casks** finds all empty files and directories in the current directory and all sub-folders.<br>
+25. **101-gifs** list all files with a ".gif" extension in the current directory and all sub-directories.<br>